Glossary of Terms

 Here’s a list of water-related terms that might help you understand our site better.
 It is compiled from a number of sources and should not be considered an “official” U.S. Geological Survey water glossary.

-A form of elemental carbon whose particles have a large surface area with adsorptive quality, primarily used to remove chlorine, objectionable tastes and odors, and numerous toxic organic compounds from water.
+A form of organic whose particles have a large surface area with adsorptive quality, primarily used to remove chlorine, objectionable tastes and odors, and numerous organic compounds from water.